ganiulis/golang-playground/README.md

 go run ./main.go
 ```

-You can check the routes file to see which endpoints can be visited.
-I might put up Swagger sometime in the future.
+You can check the routes file to see the available endpoints.
+I will probably put up Swagger sometime in the future.

 I used Gin and GORM to set up the initial codebase.
-Both are the most popular Go solutions to common infrastructure/ORM problems.
+Both are the most popular Go solutions for common infrastructure/ORM problems.

-A lot of the code was originally taken from [this article](https://tanmay-vaish.hashnode.dev/how-to-implement-authentication-and-authorization-in-golang) by Tanmay Vaish.
+The authentication code is originally taken from [this article](https://tanmay-vaish.hashnode.dev/how-to-implement-authentication-and-authorization-in-golang) by Tanmay Vaish.

 Tests are done thanks to [the manual](https://go.dev/doc/tutorial/add-a-test) and [TableDrivenTests](https://github.com/golang/go/wiki/TableDrivenTests).